EvaFrossard/EvaFrossard.github.io/index.md

     </div>
 </body>

 From our data, if your experiencing a decline, you might just be in it for more than 3 months... and maybe even forever !
-Let's get those number down for you...
+Let's get this number down for you in the net...

-To make you visualise a bit more, here is a little glimpse at the biggest Youtubers' declines, so you can see how well our detection works (with a little drama too...)!
-If you're one of those big Youtubers we mentionned before, or even one of the one present in the carrousel (Jake Paul is that you ?!?), don't hesitate to go check out your <a href="#1M+club" style="color: red; font-weight: bold;" >dedicated section</a>.
+To make you visualise a bit more, here is a little glimpse at the biggest Youtubers' declines, so you can see how well our **decline detection** works (with a little drama too...)!
+If you're one of those big Youtubers we mentionned before, or even one of the one present in the below pannels (Jake Paul is that you ?!?), don't hesitate to go check out your <a href="#1M+club" style="color: red; font-weight: bold;" >dedicated section</a>.

 <div class="flourish-embed flourish-cards" data-src="visualisation/20775803"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20775803/thumbnail" width="100%" alt="cards visualization" /></noscript></div>